getjoystick/joystick-python/README.md

 [![Supported implementations](https://img.shields.io/pypi/implementation/joystick-python.svg)](https://pypi.org/project/joystick-python)
 [![License](https://img.shields.io/pypi/l/joystick-python.svg)](https://pypi.org/project/joystick-python)

-This is the library that simplifies the way how you can communicate with [Joystick API](https://docs.getjoystick.com/).
+This is a library that simplifies communicating with the [Joystick API](https://docs.getjoystick.com/) for using remote configs with your Python project.
+Joystick is a modern remote config platform where you manage all of your configurable parameters.
+We are natively multi-environment, preserve your version history, have advanced work-flow & permissions management, and much more.
+Have one API to use for any JSON configs.

 ## Installation